If you made any changes in Pure these will be visible here soon.

 Research interests

-I am interested in projects informed by an anthropological sensibility centred upon what it is to be human.
+My research is driven by an anthropological sensibility centred upon what it is to be human.
 In particular I am interested in projects that query various forms of sensory embodiment, movement (including mobility and migration), the politics of power as they inform the aforementioned, and the politics of knowledge production about the body, movement, and being.

 I am open to collaborative projects (groups, grants, team-based fieldwork)

-Currently, I recently brought four years of multi-sited ethnographic fieldwork across three continents to a close.
+I recently brought seven years of multi-sited ethnographic fieldwork across three continents to a close.
 This project problematizes some of the core tenets of development and sport as practiced in the Sport for Development sector.
-I am also working on more esoteric questions regarding being and becoming as manifest in the interlocutions of mind, body, and environment through the act of running.
-Previous work focused politics of transnational migration, the politics of being Cuban embodied in baseball, and the Anthropology of Sport.

 Approach to teaching